 But it has long been 2014 and the dramatic powertrain regulation changes that the season ushers in that both Mercedes, and the wider F1 paddock, have been expecting by far their biggest statement of intent.
 Just one question now remains: will their turbo-charged V6 power unit live up to the hype?

 In truth, it was a surprise to many that more immediate success didn't arrive on Mercedes' return to team ownership in 2010, particularly as they bought newly-crowned double World Champions Brawn GP.

-The ingredients for immediate success seemed to be in place, with a manufacturer giant writing the cheques, a multiple championship-winning team boss in Ross Brawn in charge and the return of F1's most successful driver Michael Schumacher behind the wheel after a three-year hiatus.
+The ingredients for glory seemed to be in place: a manufacturer giant writing the cheques, a multiple championship-winning team boss in Ross Brawn in charge and the return of F1's most successful driver Michael Schumacher behind the wheel after three years in retirement.

-A first win for the German manufacturer as a team owner since the famous 'Silver Arrows' of 1955 did finally arrive - at the 41st attempt - in China, courtesy of a dominant Nico Rosberg.
+A first win for the German manufacturer as a team owner since the famous 'Silver Arrows' of 1955 did finally arrive - at the 41st attempt - at the 2012 Chinese GP, courtesy of Nico Rosberg.
 But that performance proved the glorious exception rather than the more mundane rule and having delayed a decision on his future, Schumacher was effectively bumped into permanent retirement as Mercedes pulled off the coup of luring 2008 World Champion Hamilton from McLaren.

 While their new star driver was expecting little more than a low-key bedding-in year given his new employers had just finished fifth in the Constructors' Championship, the W04's pace surprised in pre-season testing and Hamilton qualified third on the grid behind only the Red Bulls in Melbourne, before finishing a promising fifth in the race.